nikitinprior/dlink/README.md

 The source code can be compiled for CP/M using a Makefile.
 This requires the latest version of gnu make.
 To compile using gcc on linux or macOS operating systems, run the command

-  gcc -O2 -o link a.c b.c c.c ds.c e.c
+  gcc -O2 -o link a.c b.c c.c ds.c e.c extra.c

 as a result, the link executable file will be created.